sunshine2050/Operationalize-a-Machine-Learning-Microservice-API/README.md

 * .circleci/config.yaml: defined steps for ci pipeline
 * make_prediction.sh: script to sent a post request to our app to get a prediction
 * kubernetes_out.txt, docker_out.txt: Console output of running our app with kubernetes and docker respectively
+* requirements.txt: list of python requirements to run our app